fgmart/fgmart.github.io/_news/2026-09-14-SIGCSE-TS-three-papers-accepted.md

 exist for teachers and students to engage with AI concepts within subject-area contexts.&#148;

-    The co-authors contributed to the work with teachers, making meaning from the data we collected, and the paper itself.
     Thank you to my colleagues and our students: at the University at Albany, Dr. Lijun Ni and her doctoral student Lin Zhu; at UT San Antonio, Dr. Ismaila Sanusi, Dr. Deepti Tagare, and undergraduate student Hailey Muñiz; at the University of the